stampchain-io/btc_stamps/README.md

 We recommend using Counterparty fednode to deploy both Counterparty and a full Bitcoin Node via `fednode install base master` see: [Setting up a Counterparty Node](https://github.com/CounterpartyXCP/Documentation/blob/master/Installation/federated_node.md)

 The default configuration is using the public Coindaddy API for XCP asset data.
 To minimize resource consumption on this free public resource we highly recommend using a local Counterparty node for long term use.
-Bitcoin Stamps and Stampchain is not directly associated with this service and cannot guarantee its availability or long term accessibility.
+Bitcoin Stamps and Stampchain is not directly associated with the coindaddy.io service and cannot guarantee its availability or long term accessibility.
 It is intended for dev/test purposes only.
 Stampchain operates two Counterparty nodes for redundancy and to ensure the availability of the XCP asset data into the Stampchain API.

 ## Indexer Exection via Docker: